 - pizza sauce for dipping!

-- Line a sheet pan with foil for easy cleanup.
-Coat a stailess steel rack with nonstick spray and place inside the baking sheet.
+Line a sheet pan with foil for easy cleanup.
+Coat a stainless steel rack with nonstick spray and place inside the baking sheet.